Reviews You Can Rely On

 Credit: Jack Cramer

 Fit and design also affect warmth.
 If your sleeping bag is too roomy, your body has to heat all that extra space, making you feel colder.
 This goes for length and girth, so shorter humans might want to check out our women's sleeping bag review, which features shorter models.
 A bag that fits too tightly results in your body squeezing against the insulation, reducing its ability to trap heat.
 For maximum warmth, size your bag to fit snugly but not tightly.
-Other design features that can affect warmth are zipper baffles and draft collars.
-Both features are extra bits of insulation positioned to stop heat from escaping from the zipper and hood, respectively.
-They're unnecessary for a summer backpacking sleeping bag, but we like to see them on bags with 20°F ratings and below.
-The Rab Neutrino 400 and Western Mountaineering UltraLite are two bags that feature excellent draft collars

-As you'd probably guess, a higher score in this metric means a warmer bag.
+As you'd probably guess, a higher score in this test means a warmer bag.
 However, a high score doesn't necessarily mean it's the best bag for you.
 More likely, if you're looking for a bag for most 3-season conditions, a score of 7 or 8 will probably be enough.
 For most hikers, the bags with the highest warmth rating are best suited for frosty nights at elevation or perhaps the shoulder seasons.
 For folks whose backpacking season starts on April Fool's Day and goes through Halloween, consider a 9 or 10.

 backpacking sleeping bag - all bags are designed to be used with a good sleeping pad to...